 The way we eat has a massive impact on the planet.
 It's not just about the enormous amount of food we consume but how much of that food we waste.
 By 2050 our global population of nine billion will need twice as much food as we do today.

-Producing, distributing, storing and cooking food uses energy, fuel and water.
+Producing, distributing, storing and cooking food uses energy, and water.
 Each of these processes emits greenhouse gases that contribute to climate change.
-Then we go on to waste an alarming 30% of the food we buy and what ends up in landfill creates further greenhouse gases.
+Then we go on to waste an alarming 30% of the food we buy and what ends up in creates further greenhouse gases.

 But, simple changes to your everyday can make a huge impact to our planet: